 Treatment for Counting OCD

-OCD treatment for counting OCD typically involves working with a therapist and/or taking medication.
+OCD treatment typically involves working with a therapist and/or taking medication.
 Exposure and response prevention (ERP) has been widely studied as an effective treatment for OCD and is typically recommended for counting OCD.
 Although ERP is the most effective treatment in research thus far, other treatment approaches can also be used, such as EMDR, ACT, and mindfulness-based CBT.

 In some instances, the doctor or treating provider may recommend psychiatric medications in combination with therapy to manage symptoms of OCD.
 Counting OCD can produce high distress, which some individuals may want to manage with medication.
 A psychiatrist can help recommend medications most effective for your OCD symptoms based on your needs and history.